speakeasy-api/markdown-sidecar-mcp/README.md

-A generic MCP server for loading arbitrary supporting markdown files as `resources` or `tools` for a particular NPM package.
-This server can support informed code generation.
+This provides a structured way to serve and access markdown documentation for NPM packages.
+It enables informed code generation by exposing relevant markdown files as `resources` or `tools` in an MCP server.